-15% off your first order*.

 HEART RATE

-Want to know if the your horse's heart rate is improving ?
-Take a look at this tab, it can help you.
+Want to know if your horse's your horse's heart rate is improving? ?
+Take a look at this tab, it may be able to help.

-Read here the average heart rate of your last 20 training sessions and the raw data of the last training session.
-The diagram gives you the heart rate in bpm of your horse over your last 20 training sessions.
-And this for each gait (raw and average values).
+Read here the average heart rate of your last 20 sessions and the raw data of your last training session.
+The diagram shows your horse's heart rate in bpm over the last 20 training sessions.
+And this at every gait (raw and average values).

-Same pattern : average number of calories burned in the last few sessions and calories burned in your last workout.
+Same pattern: average number of calories burned in recent sessions and calories burned in your last workout.
 The diagram represents the number of calories burned over your previous 20 sessions.

 Understand the evolution of calories burned by comparing them with your horse's physical condition.
 Use calories burned to get an overview of the intensity of the sessions